jackiecherotich/swt-hands-on/swt-wk-3/README.md

 ### 3. Run the SonarQube Analysis

 - Install SonarScanner by following the [SonarScanner installation guide](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner/)
-- Open your terminal/command prompt and navigate to the folder where the `Calculator.html` file is located
+- Open your terminal or command prompt and navigate to the folder containing `Calculator.html`
 - Run the following command to start the analysis:

 ```bash
 sonar-scanner
 ```

-> This will send your project's code to SonarQube for inspection.
+> This sends your project’s code to SonarQube (or SonarCloud) for inspection.

 ---

 ### 4. Review the Results in SonarQube

-- After the analysis completes, open your browser and go to your SonarQube dashboard (**http://localhost:9000** for local, or your SonarCloud project URL)
+- After the analysis completes, open your browser and go to:
+  - **http://localhost:9000** (for local SonarQube), or
+  - Your SonarCloud project URL
-- Find the **Calculator Project** and click on it to see the analysis results
+- Find the **Calculator JS Project** and click on it to view the analysis results

-You should see the following insights:
+You should see insights such as:

-- **Code Smells**: Suggestions to improve code quality
+- **Code Smells**: Suggestions to improve maintainability
-- **Bugs**: Functional errors in the code
+- **Bugs**: Functional errors that may cause incorrect behavior
 - **Vulnerabilities**: Potential security risks
-- **Test Coverage**: If tests exist, SonarQube will show coverage details
+- **Test Coverage**: (If applicable) metrics on how much code is tested

 ---